firecracker-microvm/firecracker/docs/mmds/mmds-user-guide.md

 ### MMDS formats

-The response format can be JSON (experimental) or IMDS.
+The response format can be JSON or IMDS.
 The IMDS documentation can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
 The output format can be selected by specifying the optional `Accept` header.
 Using `Accept: application/json` will format the output to JSON, while using